lalaithion/MonadPaper/monads.md

 ## A More Complex Example

 In order to give a more illustrative example of where the Option Monad can be more useful, consider the following problem; open a file, and read the first whitespace separated word from the beginning of the file, and parse it into an integer if possible.
-This problem is fairly easy to do with built in python functions, but the Option monad can make error handling easier.
-However, none of python's built in functions use the Option monad, so we will have to rewrite them so that they do.
-In languages with the Option monad as a star player, this isn't an issue.
+This problem is fairly easy to do with built in python functions, but the Option Monad can make error handling easier.
+However, none of python's built in functions use the Option Monad, so we will have to rewrite them so that they do.
+In languages with the Option Monad as a star player, this isn't an issue.

 ```python
 def option_open(filename, mode='r'):